icub-tech-iit/training-programming-best-practices/unittest-course-part/src/TRAINING.md

 ## 1.3.
 Document your code
 Running, debugging, or even just reading tests can give a lot of information about how the original code works, so you can use them as implicit documentation.
-Note that in this way the code documentation is always updated (otherway the code doesn't compile)
+Note that in this way the code documentation is always updated (another way the code doesn't compile)

 ![alt text](../img/ut003.jpeg)